 If you are hiring an ORM agency right after a major controversy that is expected to have significant repercussions, be prepared to shell out extra bucks- the price tag will be commensurate with the amount of damage done.

 There are several steps you can take to proactively manage your online reputation.
 Build a website bearing your domain name, if you still don’t have one.
 Create a profile on all popular social platforms, link them together and post interesting, valuable content on these sites from time to time.

 Monitor mentions of everything revolving around your brand-you company name including all the misspellings, your product/service, popular industry keywords, high-profile employees and last but not the least, your biggest competitors.
 If you are wondering how you could monitor it all at once-don’t fret, we’ve got you covered.
-By using a reliable social media monitoring tool, you can not only track keywords across platforms but also keep all your data in one place.
+By using a reliable social media marketing services monitoring tool, you can not only track keywords across platforms but also keep all your data in one place.

 Also, set up Google alerts for all the relevant keywords to closely track your online mentions.
 And, most importantly, forge and nurture relationships in online as well as offline realm.

 While there are many steps you can take to manage your online reputation, the task can be best accomplished by working in association with seasoned online reputation management.

 Our team of knowledgeable, qualified and meticulous ORM professionals go all out to understand the nuances of your business-how do you currently score in terms of online reputation, positive and negative mentions of your brand, where do you stand vis-à-vis your competitors, etc. and, accordingly, craft a success strategy that redefines your online identity.